 AI Use Cases and Case Studies

-Artificial intelligence offers the potential to shave further productivity out of existing manufacturing processes whilst helping design and power new and better products.
+Artificial intelligence offers the potential to shave further productivity out of existing manufacturing processes.
 The potential impact on employment from the increased deployment of robots is a concern but not necessarily a new one by historic standards.
-AI sits at the heart of a series of technologies - 3D printing, the Internet of Things - that may have a huge impact on global supply chains and trade.
-The broader geo-economic and political outcomes from this may be a significant factor in the 21st Century.
+The opportunity for businesses to use AI and related technologies such as Iot and 3D printing to re-examine their manufacturing footprint is likely to be a critical task in the years ahead.